tomduhourq/practice-fun/README.md

 ============
 This is a repository of several exercises taken from several sites, just for fun and answered fully in Scala.

-Packages include my resolution of the exercises provided by:
+Packages include my resolution to the exercises proposed by:

 - [Codility for programmers](https://codility.com/programmers/lessons/)
 - [Functional Programming in Scala](http://www.manning.com/bjarnason/), by Paul Chiusano and Rúnar Bjarnason